rollinhand/roller-github-plugin/README.md

 	$ cd roller-github-plugin
 	$ mvn clean package

 Build assembles all needed dependencies into the plugin.
+If you do not want to clone from GitHub you can download a [release](release) as archive.

 ##Usage
 Copy the GitHub plugin jar file into the WEB-INF/lib directory of your Roller installation.